- Enterprise Mobility

-- Tint- it is achieved by mixing of white color to the main color to increase lightness.
+- Tint- it is achieved by mixing white color with the main color to increase lightness.

-- Shade- it is achieved by mixing black color to the main color to reduce lightness.
+- Shade- it is achieved by mixing black color with the main color to reduce lightness.

 This is most useful in highlighting important elements on a website, as it provides the strongest contrast of colors.
 It combines colors that are positioned exactly opposite to each other in the color wheel.

 The triadic color scheme combines three colors that are equally apart from each other on the color wheel.
 When you connect all three colors, it creates a triangular shape.
 Use this scheme to create an aesthetically pleasing website.